Unified field theoretical approach to deep and recurrent neuronal networks: Introduction

 \section{Introduction}

 Deep learning has brought a dramatic improvement of the state-of-the-art in many fields of data science, ranging from speech recognition and translation to visual object classification \cite{Hinton06_1527,Krizhevsky12_1097,Hannun14,Lecun2015deep}.
 Any progress in the empirically-driven improvement of algorithms must be accompanied by a profound understanding of why and how deep learning works.
-Such an understanding is needed to provide guarantees, for example about the accuracy and the robustness of the networks, and will help preventing the frequently reported failures of deep learning, such as its vulnerability to adversarial examples \cite{Szegedy13_arxiv}.
+Such an understanding is needed to provide guarantees, for example about the accuracy and the robustness of the networks, and will help preventing the frequently reported failures of deep learning, such as its vulnerability to adversarial examples \cite{Szegedy14_ICLR}.

 A common method to obtain analytical insight into deep networks is to study the overparametrized limit in which the width $n_{\ell}$ of all layers $\ell$ tends to infinity.
-In this limit, it has been shown with mean-field theory that under a Gaussian prior on the weights $W^{(\ell)}$ in each layer, the pre-activations follow a Gaussian process with an iteratively determined covariance \cite{Neal96,Williams98,Lee18,Matthews18}; in particular, the pre-activations across different layers and across different neurons become independently Gaussian distributed.
-This approach allows one to investigate learning and prediction in the framework of Bayesian inference \cite{Williams98}.
+In this limit, it has been shown with the help of the multivariate central limit theorem that under a Gaussian prior on the weights $W^{(\ell)}$ in each layer, the pre-activations follow a Gaussian process with an iteratively determined covariance \cite{Neal96,Williams96_ae5e3ce4,Lee18,Matthews18}; in particular, the pre-activations across different layers and across different neurons become independently Gaussian distributed.
+This approach allows one to investigate learning and prediction in the framework of Bayesian inference \cite{Williams96_ae5e3ce4}.
+There is a prominent orthogonal line of work based on the neural tangent kernel \cite{Jacot18_8580} which investigates gradient-based learning in the large $n_{\ell}$ limit; in this manuscript, we exclusively focus on Bayesian inference (in this context often called NNGP; see \cite{Lee20_ad086f59} for an empirical performance comparison of the two approaches).

 Often, analogies are drawn between deep neural networks (DNNs) and discrete-time recurrent neural networks (RNNs): Unrolling time in RNNs formally converts them to DNNs, however with shared weights $W^{(\ell)}\equiv W\ \forall\,\ell$ across layers of identical size $n_{\ell}\equiv n\ \forall\,\ell$.
 This led to parallel developments in terms of training strategies for both architectures, such as backpropagation \cite{Rumelhart86_533} and backpropagation through time \cite{Pearlmutter89}.